Home

 Tissue Paper Craft

-Here's a tissue paper craft idea for your empty (of course!) plastic chocolate boxes
+Here's a tissue paper craft idea for your empty (or not) plastic chocolate boxes.

 There is pressure in a challenge, I agree, but it is the fun kind of pressure :)

 There is a place for you to show me YOUR tissue paper craft ideas at the bottom of the page.
-Scroll down to see!
+Scroll down to find where to enter your own creation.

 Here is what I used: